scious/documentation/docs/scious-search/latest.md

 # Scious Search [Latest]

-The following is documentation for the latest version of the Scious Search plugin - `version 1.3.1`
+The following is documentation for the latest version of the Scious Search plugin - `version 1.3.3`

 ## Features

 **Scious Search** makes it possible to build real time, search-as-you-type experiences in Bubble.
 As a deep integration, it:

-* Preserves Bubble privacy settings across all data types.
+- Preserves Bubble privacy settings across all data types.
-* Does not degrade or slow down as your database grows to millions of records since it uses [Algolia](https://www.algolia.com/) or [Typesense](https://cloud.typesense.org/bubble) as a search provider.
+- Does not degrade or slow down as your database grows to millions of records since it uses [Algolia](https://www.algolia.com/) or [Typesense](https://cloud.typesense.org/bubble) as a search provider.
-* Returns an actual bubble thing, which can be used like any native bubble data type within the editor.
+- Returns an actual bubble thing, which can be used like any native bubble data type within the editor.
-* Works with live, test, and other versions of your app so you can thoroughly test your integration before going live.
+- Works with all versions of your app so you can thoroughly test integrations before going live.
-* Can filter searches by whether a value is missing (which is not available in any current Algolia or Typesense integration)
+- Can filter searches by whether a value is missing (which is not available in any current Algolia or Typesense integration)
-* Can sort search results by options (which isn't even available in native Bubble searches).
+- Can sort search results by options (which isn't even available in native Bubble searches).
-* Can sort search results alphabetically.
+- Can sort search results alphabetically.
+- Can facet search results.
-* Can save you money.
+- Can save you money.

 ## Demos